 The size of your home’s AC unit is based on a Manual J calculation, which measures square footage, the number of windows, insulation, and other factors.

-AC units are measured by BTUs or tonnage.
+Manufacturers measure AC units by BTUs or tonnage.

 To cool your home, you can choose between window units or central air.

-While picking out an air conditioner for your home may seem pretty straightforward, there are many factors that you need to consider to nail down exactly what size you need.
-The most basic details you’ll need for an exact calculation include the size of your home, adequacy of your insulation, and the climate where you live.
-Here’s a breakdown of the details that factor into what size AC unit you’ll need for your home.
+While buying a new AC unit for your home may seem pretty straightforward, there are many factors that you need to consider.
+During your search, you may find yourself wondering, “What size AC unit do I need?”
+Unfortunately, the answer isn’t so cut and dry.
+The most basic details you’ll need for an exact calculation include the size of your home, what shape your insulation is in, and the climate where you live.
+With our tips and advice below, you can be confident when choosing the size of your next AC unit.